 Required Formatting and Components of the MD Thesis

+In general, one topic is appropriate for the thesis, but it is recognized that some students may have performed several projects in parallel under the supervision of their mentor.
+If the student elects to include more than one study in the thesis, it is recommended that an attempt be made to integrate the topics into one coherent presentation.
+In rare cases where this goal cannot be achieved, it may be acceptable to divide the results section into different portions (or “chapters”).
+However, to be consistent with Yale formatting requirements, a thesis may not contain more than one abstract, introduction, statement of purpose, methods, results, and discussion section.
 It is not acceptable to submit a published or submitted manuscript in lieu of the thesis requirement.
 The formal thesis is presented as a digital document (PDF) during the graduation year.
 It must adhere to the following formatting and content requirements.
 These aspects of research are critical in making the work sound, error-free, and impactful for communities of interest.
-Recognizing that students may have uncertainty regarding how these guidelines relate to their thesis, OSR will be happy to answer any questions that may arise.
+Recognizing that students may have uncertainly regarding how these guidelines relate to their thesis, OSR will be happy to answer any questions that may arise.
 Additionally, students may find it useful to consult the Equator reporting guidelines to enhance the quality and transparency of their theses.
-The Yale MD thesis is a doctoral thesis that serves as the basis for the conferring of a doctoral degree.
+The Yale MD Thesis is a doctoral thesis that assesses research competencies as the basis for the conferring of a doctoral degree.
 Therefore, a minimum requirement of 30 pages (exclusive of title page, abstract, acknowledgements, table of contents, figure legends, references) is considered the minimum acceptable length.

 - Font: 10-12-point font should be used.

-- Line spacing: Body paragraphs and tables should consist of double spaced text.
+- Line spacing: Body paragraphs and tables should consist of double-spaced text.
 Single spaced text may be used within block quotations, footnotes, and bibliography.

 - Margins: 1.5-inch margins on the left with one-inch margins on the remaining three sides.
 These margins apply to text, full-page images and illustrations, and tables.

 - Figures: Illustrative information, schematics, and representative data should be included as figures.
 Each panel in a figure should be labeled.
 Legends should describe each panel in detail in a 9-point font or greater and positioned below the figure to which they refer.
-Figure legends do not count towards the 30 page minimum.
+Figure legends do not count towards the 30-page minimum.

 - Page Numbers: Each page in the thesis should be numbered except the title page, abstract, acknowledgements, and table of contents.
-The numbering should start at page 1 of the first page of the instruction and be placed either at the top or bottom center, or at the top or bottom right-hand corner, at least 1/2 inches from any edge.
+The numbering should start at page 1 of the first page of the instruction be placed either at the top or bottom center, or at the top or bottom right-hand corner, at least 1/2 inches from any edge.

 - Minimal page requirement: Most Yale MD theses average 40-80 pages of text.
 A minimum of 30 pages of text excluding title page, abstract, acknowledgements, table of contents, figures, legends, and references is required.
 Tables may count towards the minimum page requirement.